Eagle vs. Shark (2007) dir. Taika Cohen

 Starring: Loren Horsley, Jemaine Clement

-“Eagle vs. Shark” is a small New Zealand film that has made the long journey to North America.
+On DVD this week is “Eagle vs. Shark” a small New Zealand film that has made the long journey to North America.
 It’s rare for an authentic non-Peter Jackson kiwi film to get a theatrical release in North America.
 So there must have been something special about the film I thought.
 Perhaps it’s a unique cultural export of the quirky New Zealand sense of humour.
 Instead, I was surprised to find out it was “Napoleon Dynamite” with kiwi accents.
-I guess I forgot about the whole globalized world thing.

 Lily is a shy waif who works in a fast food burger joint.
 After years of obsessive longing of a frequent customer, she finally decides to gather up the courage to make contact with the guy.
 The guy is Jarrod, a completely maladjusted loser who lives in his own mind.
 Lily gets invited to Jarrod’s video/costume party.
 Lily arrives as her favourite animal (shark).
 Jarrod is dressed as, of course, eagle.
 The party is a new realm of loserdom - an annual video game fighting tournament to see who gets to challenge Jarrod as the master gamer.
 Lily proves to be worthy and trashes her opponents.
 When she goes up against Jarrod she is so smitten with him she blows the match on purpose.
 Lily’s persistence pays off and soon they enter into the most matter-of-fact courtships in cinema history.
 You have to watch the scene – it’s completely unromantic yet cute and touching at the same time.